 The Board has scheduled to meet at least two (2) times a year and to coincide such meetings with the review and approval of the Group's results announcements.
 The Board meets on a regular basis as well as ad-hoc meetings, if warranted by circumstances deemed appropriate by the Board.
 Directors with multiple board representations will ensure that sufficient time and attention are given to the affairs of each company.
 At those meetings, the Board reviewed the Group's financial performance, annual budget, corporate strategy, business plans, potential acquisitions, risk management policies and significant operational matters.
-The number of Board and Board Committees meetings held during FY2023 and the attendance of each Director, where relevant, are as follows:
+The number of Board and Board Committees meetings held during FY2024 and the attendance of each Director, where relevant, are as follows:

 Board Audit Committee Nominating Committee Remuneration Committee

-No. of Meeting held 4 2 1 1
+No. of Meeting held 4 3 1 1

+No. of Meetings attended

 Name of Directors

-No. of Meeti ngs attended

-Mr. Chua Ser Miang 4 2 1 1
+Mr. Chua Ser Miang 4 3 1 1

-Professor Chew Chong Yin 3 2 1 1
+Professor Chew Chong Yin 4 3 1 1

-Mr. Lin Ming Khin 3 2 1 1
+Mr. Lin Ming Khin 4 2 1 1

-Dr. Shao Yongxin 4 2 1 1
+Dr. Shao Yongxin 3 2 1 1

-Dr. Ong Siew Hwa 4 2 1 1
+Dr. Ong Siew Hwa # 3 2 1 1

-Ms. Ng Sook Hwa 3 1 1 1
+Ms. Ng Sook Hwa 2 2 - -

-Dr. Ng Chin Siau# 1 N.A.
-N.A.
-N.A.
+Dr. Ng Chin Siau 2 2 - -

-Mr. Vitters Sim Yu Xiong@ 1 1 1 1